 School-Age Care and Junior Academy Full Day Classes will be closed when school is closed for inclement weather.
-If there is a two-hour delay, School-Age Care and Junior Academy Full Day will open after a two-hour delay; they will open at 9:00 a.m. for before-care.
-Full Day classes instructional time will begin at 10:00 AM.
+If there is a two-hour delay, School-Age Care and Junior Academy Full Day will open after a two-hour delay; they will open at 9:00 a.m.
 The announcement regarding closings will be made through the Christian Academy Emergency Alert System and on local media as "Junior Academy of Christian Academy of Indiana."